openhab/openhab-alexa/CONTRIBUTING.md

 discouraged!
 If there's a problem with the implementation, hopefully you received feedback on what to improve.

-We're trying very hard to keep openHAB-cloud lean and focused.
-We don't want it to do everything for everybody.
-This means that we might decide against incorporating a new feature.
-However, there might be a way to implement that feature *on top of* openHAB-cloud.

 ### Discuss your design on the mailing list

 We recommend discussing your plans [in the discussion forum](https://community.openhab.org/)